Coincidences of homological densities, predicted by arithmetic: The Local Computation: Affine Space

-Our inductive hypotheses and the Five Lemma show that the claim holds for $R_{n,k}^{\bd+1_i}$ and that the map \eqref{stabF} is an isomorphism on $H^\ast_c(-;\Qb)$ for all $k$.
-This concludes the induction step, and thus the claim, when $n\nmid \bd+1_i$.
+Our inductive hypotheses show that the left and right vertical maps induce isomorphisms on cohomology.
+Applying the Five Lemma to the long exact sequences in cohomology gives that the central map is an isomorphism in cohomology.
+This concludes the induction step, and thus the proof, when $n\nmid \bd+1_i$.